Non-Linear Model-Based Sequential Decision-Making in Agriculture: Methods: Algorithms for nonlinear model-based bandits

 \subsection{Epsilon-Greedy}

-The $\epsilon$-greedy algorithm (Algorithm \ref{alg:eps_greedy}) \citep{langford2008epoch, yang2002randomized} is one of the simplest approaches yet effective approaches for balancing exploration and exploitation.
+The $\epsilon$-greedy algorithm (Algorithm \ref{alg:eps_greedy}) \citep{langford2008epoch, yang2002randomized} is one of the simplest approaches yet effective for balancing exploration and exploitation.
 At each round, the current nonlinear model is fitted using past observations, and the input that maximizes predicted profit is selected with high probability $1-\epsilon_t$ (\textit{exploitation}).
 With small probability $\epsilon_t$, the algorithm explores by selecting a random alternative from the feasible input grid (\textit{exploration}).
 This mechanism ensures continued learning, preventing the algorithm from becoming stuck on suboptimal choices.
 In agricultural contexts, this method reflects the intuitive practice of trying occasional alternative fertilizer rates even when one rate appears best.

 Several variants of $\epsilon$-greedy exist; the most popular is the \textit{annealed} or \textit{decaying} $\epsilon$-greedy, where the exploration probability $\epsilon_t$ is a non-increasing sequence that tends to zero as $t \rightarrow \infty$.
-The intuition is that, as more data are collected and the model becomes more certain, the algorithm increasingly favors exploitation over exploration.
-Note that $\epsilon$ (or the sequence $(\epsilon_t)$) is specified by the user, allowing the decision-maker to directly control the balance between exploration and exploitation; this choice directly influences the cumulative regret.
+The intuition is that, as more data are collected and the model becomes more certain, the algorithm increasingly favors exploitation over exploration. \chg{Note that the user specifies an exploration \emph{schedule} $\{\epsilon_t\}_{t\ge1}$ (typically through an initial value and a decay rule), which controls the exploration--exploitation trade-off and directly affects cumulative regret.}

 Epsilon-greedy is simple, robust, and easy to implement.
 It is particularly useful when the model is misspecified or when simple, interpretable algorithms are desired.

 If $\mathcal{X}$ is a finite set of $K$ elements, ``sample uniformly from $\mathcal{X}$'' means selecting an element at random with equal probability, so that each arm is chosen with probability $1/K$.
 In the $\epsilon$-greedy algorithm, during the exploration step, each arm is selected with probability $\epsilon/K$.
 If $\mathcal{X}$ is a continuous interval or region, this means sampling from the continuous uniform distribution over $\mathcal{X}$, i.e., $x_t \sim \mathrm{Unif}(\mathcal{X})$.